 Surely that’s what virtual reality is all about right?

 Graphically and playability-wise.
-The games that catch my eye are titles created by leading game developers, such as Sanzaru, Vertigo Games, Drifter, 4A Games, Insomniac Games, and of course Valve, to mention a few.
-Favourites being Asgard’s Wrath, Arizona Sunshine, Gunheart, Arktika.1 and Stormland VR, all of which are considered as AAA titles (top rated VR games).
-Now, there’s Half-Life; Alyx, Valves stunning VR shooter adventure, an exhilarating, creative, interactive, mind-blowing masterpiece.
+The games that catch my eye are titles created by leading game developers, such as Sanzaru, Vertigo Games, Drifter, 4A Games, Insomniac Games, and of course Valve, to mention a few - favourites being Asgard’s Wrath, Arizona Sunshine, Gunheart, Arktika.1 and Stormland VR, all of which are considered as AAA titles (top rated VR games).
+Now, there’s Half-Life; Alyx, Valves stunning VR FPS shooter, an exhilarating, creative, interactive, mind-blowing masterpiece.

 Don’t miss out on these top titles.
 Check out these AAA games.